linxuanm/language-and-compiler-course/README.md

 Due to the short length of this course, the main focus will be on understanding basic concepts such as compilation and runtime, creating a runtime VM, and implementing simple parsing algorithms.
 Type handling and inferences, as well as optimizations, will not be covered, but are encouraged if you have spare time.

+Note that the sample answer, as well as some pre-written code, are not (even trivially) optimized.
+This is beucase this course is aimed to teach the ideas and concepts behind a compiler, and therefore explicitness and clarity is far superior than code efficiency.

 ## Source Language

 The source language is a type-free language with C-like syntax: